GlobalEnergyMonitor/GCCT-Dashboard/Flourish-API-dashboard-template-main/README.md

+#**Heroku app created**
+Taylor created a heroku app for this repository on 12/10/2024: https://gcct-dashboard-b3c5e41c60ba.herokuapp.com/

 # Flourish API dashboard template
 This is a template to create dashboards using Flourish graphics - such as [this one](https://flourish-dashboard-a98edc888829.herokuapp.com/)